VR Organ Tuning Guide

 • Tons of ‘organ guides’ can be found in the Wide Web (youtube, google, etc)

-Tuning VR Organ
+(II) Tuning VR Organ

 • Organ Type: ‘RockOrgan’ is probably the most used organ type – but for ‘mellow tones’, don’t hesitate to experiment with organ type ‘Jazz’ and Rotary type 1/2 or ‘standalone Twin-Rotary’ (see below) – it can sound better on your PA than default Rock-organ

-• Rotary Type: see special chapter below
+• Rotary Type: see chapter below

 • Organ-Vibrato/Chorus: while VR ‘Vibrato’ maybe is one of the worst Hammond-VC implementations ever, VR ‘Chorus’ is not bad.
 Be carefull when combining Chorus and ‘VR Rotary’: Chorus-3 plus Rotary Type 3 produce a ‘muddy’ sound.
 Eventually select Chorus 1 or 2 – and/or use Rotary type 1 or 2.
 Chorus 3 works well with ‘standalone Twin-Rotary’